 Wet Your Whistle

 Blending the tart flavor of sumac and the heady sweetness of rose, this cocktail tickles the palate with a full spectrum of flavors.
-As is so often the case, we perfected the recipe by happy accident and now consider it the perfect cocktail to herald the coming of spring.
-Pretty, pink and refreshing, Rose 75 is perfect for special occasions, cocktail parties or intimate gatherings.
+As is so often the case, we perfected the recipe by happy accident and now consider it essential for any festive gathering.
+Pretty, pink and refreshing, Rose 75 is perfect for special occasions, cocktail parties or to ring in the New Year.

 True Allspice Dram is sometimes hard to find.
 If its not available in your area, or if you love a great infusion project, look for our DIY version coming soon.